aleksa11010/HarnessRemoteMigrator/Readme.md

             └── Foo
 ```
 After downloading and structuring the files, they are committed and pushed to repo based on your configuration.

+This folder structure will be used to reference the files in your Services/Environments.

 ## Supported Entities
 1. Pipelines